Jonthejon10/inventory-application/README.md

 # Inventory-application

-## Made with Express, PUG, SCSS as part of The Odin Project.
+## Made with Express, PUG, SCSS and MongoDB as part of The Odin Project.

 This is a simple project where I got to practice Express, specifically CRUD methods and the MVC pattern.